Design systems news is a weekly design systems editorial by PJ Onori. Three links, every week. No more, no less.

 [O]rganizations which design systems (in the broad sense used here) are constrained to produce designs which are copies of the communication structures of these organizations.

-It’s worth understanding the thinking behind Conway’s law because there’s a good chance it’s going to influcence how your team works and what you end up producing.
+It’s worth understanding the thinking behind Conway’s law because there’s a good chance it’s going to influence how your team works and what you end up producing.
 When I was younger, I resisted unstoppable forces like these.
 I’ve learned better as I’ve gotten older.

 Productize Your Design System